 In the 1900s, Paul Drude came up with a theory that metallic substances existed by forming bonds that had a “sea of electrons” and it is an accurate and accepted image with regards to metallic bonding.

 This structure is sometimes also described as “an array of positive ions in a sea of electrons”.

 Bulk Properties of Metals

 Metals have several properties that they are known for.
-Some among them is their conductivity, malleability, ductility, lustre, high melting point, and high boiling point.
+Some of them are conductivity, malleability, ductility, luster, high melting point, and high boiling point.
 Metals exist in the form of a solid structure, but they can be easily deformed.
-The properties of metals in free state is due to the arrangement of electrons in the metallic bond.
+The properties of metals in free state are due to the arrangement of electrons in the metallic bond.
 Since valence electrons are free, delocalized, mobile and not associated with any particular atom, it is possible to explain several properties of metals.

 In metallic bonds electrons are free to move about within the confines of the crystals they exist in.
 This makes it easy for electric charge to move in.
 If electrons from any outside force are pushed into a metal due to an electric circuit, the electrons can move through the electron sea and come out from the other end of the metal connected to the electric circuit.

 If an outside force is applied to the metal, the sea of electrons acts as a cushion for this force.
 The structure of the metals is thus neither harmed nor changed, the protons only are rearranged according to the force applied.
 The sea of electrons rearranges themselves to accommodate the new arrangement of protons and thus keep the metal intact.
 The crystal structure does not fracture, they only get deformed due to the external force.
 This is the reason for the malleability and ductility of metals.

 Metals can conduct heat, and expand and contract when heated or cooled, allowing them to be used in a variety of ways.
 This heat capacity and thermal expansion is also because free electrons can move around the solid, facilitating the conduction of heat, and expansion when electrons move vigorously.